 A hands-on course designed to train the student in several important aspects of computer maintenance.
 Software and hardware installation, use and troubleshooting will be explored and practiced by the student.
-A local area network will be
+A local area network will be set up in the laboratory.
+Three hours laboratory per week.
+Corequisite: Computer Maintenance Technician I (ELEC 181) or permission of instructor.

-ELEC 201

-ELECTRICAL DRAFTING
+ELEC 201 ELECTRICAL DRAFTING

-Fall, 2 credit hour